nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ### 5. Deleting a workout: `delete`

-Deletes a workout from the list of workouts
+Deletes a workout from the list of workouts.

 > 💡 Note
 >* If you are entered into a workout and delete the workout that you are currently in, you will automatically be returned
 to the main view.

 Format: `delete [WORKOUT_INDEX]`

-* Workout index is the index of the workout in the list

 Parameters:
 * `[WORKOUT_INDEX]`: The workout's number in the workout list.